 The Making of yamamayu Textiles — From Plants to Textile

-Tensan silk textile and weaving image
+Tensan silk textile and weaving

 yamamayu textiles are created in harmony with nature.

-What “yamamayu” Textile-Making Means
+What yamamayu Textile-Making Means

 Listening to materials within nature’s cycles

-STEP 1: Cocoons & Thread
+STEP 1: Cocoons and Thread

-— Facing the “thread of life” —
+— Facing the thread of life —

 Domesticated silkworm cocoons

-Domesticated & Wild Silkworms
+Domesticated and Wild Silkworms

-Spread mawata (silk floss) before hand-spinning
+Spread mawata before hand-spinning

 Lustrous tensan silk thread

-STEP 2: Dyeing & Spinning
+STEP 2: Dyeing and Spinning

 — Color is the layering of memory and time —

-Naturally dyed, fluffy silk floss
+Naturally dyed silk floss

 Plant Dyes

-Indigo, marigold, mugwort, plum, amur cork tree… receiving the colors of the seasons.
+Indigo, marigold, mugwort, plum, amur cork tree—receiving the colors of the seasons.

-Low-impact chemical dyeing: dyeing reeled silk
+Low-impact chemical dyeing of silk thread

 Chemical Dyes

-Hand-spun silk floss thread
+Hand-spun thread from mawata

 STEP 3: Weaving